MarkBind/markbind/docs/index.md

 </panel>
 <p/>

-The example paragraph below has the dynamic elements a tooltip, a popover, and a modal.
+The example paragraph below has the following dynamic elements: a tooltip, a popover, and a modal.
 Hover/click on the underlined words to see each.

 <box>